Atrika10/React-Learning/Projects/NetFlix/README.md

 - Search page for getting result from open AI gpt api
     - a search button will help us to redirect to that page

+#### Note : create a config slice which will contain some app level configuration like language prefarence, theme - dark theme, light theme, user pref etc